zephir-lang/zephir/WINDOWS.md

 Installation of Zephir
 ----------------------
 - Clone/Download the repostiory and set the path as below
-(TODO: Parser Building instructions)
 ```
 setx path "%path%;c:\path-to-zephir\bin"
 ```